tony-waters/tony-waters.github.io/_posts/2026-03-13-@OneToOne(fetch = LAZY) Often Doesn't Work.md

 header-img: "img/jekyll2.jpg"
 ---

-This is Part 1 of a series of 5 posts about JPA one-to-one relationships.
+This is Part 1 of a series of 6 posts about JPA one-to-one relationships.

 - @OneToOne(fetch = LAZY) Often Doesn't Work
+- alternatives to relying on lazy loading with JPA one-to-one relationships
 - fundamental-decisions-when-creating-jpa-one-to-one-relationships
 - performance-considerations-for-jpa-one-to-one-relationships
 - common-mistakes-with-jpa-one-to-one-relationships